raystack/dagger/README.md

 ## Contribute

-Development of Dagger is open on GitHub, and we are grateful to the community for contributing bugfixes and improvements.
+Development of Dagger happens in the open on GitHub, and we are grateful to the community for contributing bugfixes and improvements.
 Read below to learn how you can take part in improving Dagger.

 Read our [contributing guide](docs/contribute/contribution.md) to learn about our development process, how to propose bugfixes and improvements, and how to build and test your changes to Dagger.

 To help you get your feet wet and get you familiar with our contribution process, we have a list of [good first issues](https://github.com/odpf/dagger/labels/good%20first%20issue) that contain bugs which have a relatively limited scope.
 This is a great place to get started.

-## Credits

 This project exists thanks to all the [contributors](https://github.com/odpf/dagger/graphs/contributors).